speccytools/fuse-for-macosx/fusepb/FuseHelp/_English.lproj/peripherals.md

 OPTION | DESCRIPTION
 :--- | :---
 *Multiface One* | If this option is selected, Fuse will emulate the Multiface One.
-Available for 16K, 48K, Timex TC2048, 128K, +2 and SE machines.
-*Multiface One Stealth Mode* | This option controls the 'invisible' or 'stealth' mode of Multiface One, as the physical switch on the side of the interface.
+Available for 16K, 48K and Timex TC2048 machines.
+The required ROM file is not supplied with Fuse for macOSX and so must be installed before the interface can be used.
+The expected file is an 8KB dump of the interface ROM named mf1.rom and placed in the Fuse packages Contents/Resources directory.
 *Multiface 128* | If this option is selected, Fuse will emulate the Multiface 128.
 Available for 16K, 48K, Timex TC2048, 128K, +2 and SE machines.
+The required ROM file is not supplied with Fuse for macOSX and so must be installed before the interface can be used.
+The expected file is an 8KB dump of the interface ROM named mf128.rom and placed in the Fuse packages Contents/Resources directory.
 *Multiface 3* | If this option is selected, Fuse will emulate the Multiface 3.
 Available for +2A, +3 and +3e machines.
+The required ROM file is not supplied with Fuse for macOSX and so must be installed before the interface can be used.
+The expected file is an 8KB dump of the interface ROM named mf3.rom and placed in the Fuse packages Contents/Resources directory.
+*Multiface One Stealth* | This option controls the 'invisible' or 'stealth' mode of Multiface One, as the physical switch on the side of the interface.